wangsheng-wu/citi-bike/README.md

             Sep 4, 2024: Stage 2 Dataset Prepared.
 Start to do analysis.

+            Sep 5, 2024: An overview of the dashboard uploaded.

+            Sep 6, 2024: A main dataset used uploaded.

+            Sep 7, 2024: Supplement datasets and dashboards uploaded.

   Stage 3 - Try to analyze all available data (since 2013).

   Stage 4 - Develop an automated process to analyze real time data.